 Several commercially available seamless cloning kits, including Gibson Assembly and NEBuilder, utilize a three-enzyme mix consisting of an exonuclease, polymerase, and ligase (Gibson et al. 2009).
 The mechanism for In-Fusion Cloning (Irwin et al. 2012) differs from this process in a simple but significant way.
 Both mechanisms require that inserts are amplified by PCR such that they include homologous overlaps with a linear vector or other adjacent fragments, and both utilize an exonuclease to chew back the DNA of linear fragments to create cohesive sticky ends.
 At this point, the workflows part ways.
 With the three-enzyme methods, a polymerase fills in any nucleotide gaps, and a DNA ligase then seals the nicks in the annealed fragments prior to the transformation step.
 This process runs the risk of introducing sequence errors and mismatches at the cloning junction.
 In contrast, In-Fusion technology does not use a polymerase nor DNA ligase in the cloning mechanism, thus eliminating the potential for nucleotide errors.
 Cohesive bonds are formed in vivo, preserving the sequence integrity of the clone.
 In an effort to understand the repercussions of the differences in these mechanisms, we used commercially available kits for each to perform the demanding task of multiple-insert cloning, specifically looking at sequence accuracy as a measure of success.

-In the experiment below, we compared two kits for the three-enzyme method (NEBuilder DNA HiFi Assembly from NEB and the Gibson Assembly Kit from SGI) with the liquid and lyophilized (EcoDry) versions of Takara Bio's In-Fusion Cloning HD Plus kits in order to assess the sequence accuracy of clones made with each method.
+In the experiment below, we compared two kits for the three-enzyme method (NEBuilder DNA HiFi Assembly from NEB and the Gibson Assembly Kit from SGI) with the liquid and lyophilized (EcoDry) versions of Takara Bio's In-Fusion Cloning HD Plus kits (now discontinued and replaced with liquid and EcoDry versions of our In-Fusion Snap Assembly Kits) in order to assess the sequence accuracy of clones made with each method.
 Each seamless cloning kit was used to clone five inserts (947 bp, 717 bp, 697 bp, 405 bp, and 1,005 bp) into a 2.7-kb vector backbone, with the molar ratio of vector to insert set at 1:2 (Table I).

 Table I. Cloning reaction setup to achieve a vector-to-insert molar ratio of 1:2